 Vendeur : CitiRetail, Stevenage, Royaume-Uni

 Hardcover.
 Etat : new.
 Hardcover.
 The rapidly expanding area of structural graph theory uses ideas of connectivity to explore various aspects of graph theory and vice versa.
 It has links with other areas of mathematics, such as design theory and is increasingly used in such areas as computer networks where connectivity algorithms are an important feature.
 Although other books cover parts of this material, none has a similarly wide scope.
 Ortrud R. Oellermann (Winnipeg), internationally recognised for her substantial contributions to structural graph theory, acted as academic consultant for this volume, helping shape its coverage of key topics.
 The result is a collection of thirteen expository chapters, each written by acknowledged experts.
 These contributions have been carefully edited to enhance readability and to standardise the chapter structure, terminology and notation throughout.
 An introductory chapter details the background material in graph theory and network flows and each chapter concludes with an extensive list of references.
 Structural graph theory uses ideas of 'connectivity' to explore various aspects of graph theory and vice versa.
 Written by acknowledged international experts in the field, this reference for researchers and graduate students in graph theory and network flows also serves as a quick introduction for mathematicians in other fields.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 N° de réf. du vendeur 9780521802314

 Quantité disponible : 1 disponible(s)